 In its waiver request, the 5GAA states that “C-V2X enables direct, peer-to-peer mode communications […] between vehicles and pedestrians, cyclists and other vulnerable persons (“V2P”) […]” (emphasis added).
 This statement is false.
 Mobile phones of cyclists or pedestrians are not compatible with the C-V2X PC5 sidelink interface for direct peer-to-peer communication with vehicles at 5.9 GHz.
 Due to many technical difficulties, for example creating antennas that operate in both the cellular band and 5.9 GHz, it is very unlikely that they will do so in the future.
 Instead, the underlying assumption is that vehicles and pedestrians communicate indirectly, i.e., over the regular cellular network.
 We agree with the 5GAA about the value of such communications, but as we have noted in the previous comment, such a cellular communication interface can be combined with either C-V2X PC5 or DSRC, and is therefore not a reason to rededicate parts of the 5.9 GHz band for C-V2X.

 On the contrary, V2P communications provide a very strong argument for using DSRC over C-V2X.
-Except for very low-end models, all modern mobile phones are now equipped with IEEE 802.11ac/ax WiFi modules, which operate in the 5 GHz frequency band and support channels up to 5835 MHz.
-The corresponding antennas and analog RF frontends could therefore easily support the 5850 to 5925 MHz spectrum, meaning that moderate changes to existing WiFi chips will allow direct peer-to-peer communication from DSRC-capable vehicles to mobile phones, enabling safety messaging to warn pedestrians and cyclists about oncoming vehicles.
+Except for very low-end models, all modern mobile phones are now equipped with IEEE 802.11ac/ax Wi-Fi modules, which operate in the 5 GHz frequency band and support channels up to 5835 MHz.
+The corresponding antennas and analog RF frontends could therefore easily support the 5850 to 5925 MHz spectrum, meaning that moderate changes to existing Wi-Fi chips will allow direct peer-to-peer communication from DSRC-capable vehicles to mobile phones, enabling safety messaging to warn pedestrians and cyclists about oncoming vehicles.

 } need to define Uu